 - Traumatic brain injury, including those caused by oxygen deprivation

 - Severe burns resulting in significant and permanent scarring

 - Mental anguish and emotional distress, death

 - Injuries caused by colliding with a driver who is drunk, impaired, or otherwise under the influence of narcotics or drugs

 Don’t Wait, Call a South Florida Personal Injury Attorney Today

 After colliding with another party, it is imperative to call the police to the accident scene and seek immediate medical treatment.
 You should then seek legal counsel to protect your rights by calling South Florida personal injury attorney David I. Fuchs, who will take your call and speak with you immediately about your bike accident.
 David will then stand ready to fight for you to see that you get compensation for your pain and suffering, any lost wages and medical bills.

-Call attorney David I. Fuchs Toll Free at 954-568-3636 for a free consultation to discuss your bicycle accident case.
-You may also write to Lawyer David I. Fuchs by filling out the form on the “Contact Us” page.
+Call attorney David I. Fuchs Toll Free at 954-568-3636 for a free consultation to discuss your bicycle accident case or contact us online.

 If you cannot come to our Fort Lauderdale office, personal injury attorney David I. Fuchs will send a representative to see you.